rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 **Implement this user story by doing the following:**

 * [ ] Create a new `Create` component, which will display a form with several inputs: one input each for the _title, author, and imageUrl_ of the post, a `textarea` for the _body_ of the post, and a `button` that will submit the post.
-Additionally, the `Create` component will display a preview of the blog post, which you'll implement in the next step.
+Additionally, the `Create` component will display a preview of the blog post, which you will implement in the next step.
-  * To aid you in crafting the structure, styling, and layout of the HTML elements in this component, we've provided an HTML "skeleton" for this component.
+  * To aid you in crafting the structure, styling, and layout of the HTML elements in this component, we have provided an HTML "skeleton" for this component.
 You can find it at `mockups/Create.html`.
 * [ ] In your server, create a request handler that will respond to a `PUT` request to the route `/api/blogs/`.
 Your request handler should take the data sent in the body of the request, and use that data to create and save a new blog post to your in-memory "cache".
 * [ ] In the `App` component for your client, refactor the view switcher in such a way that setting the value of `view` will cause your new `Create` component to be rendered.
 * [ ] Refactor the navigation section of the `App` to allow the user to navigate to the `Create` view by clicking "Write a Post" in the nav bar at the top of the app.
   * **NOTE** - You may use the [Place Corgi](http://placecorgi.com/) or [Unsplash Source](https://source.unsplash.com/) services to provide filler images as you implement this component.
-Don't waste time trying to find images.
+Do not waste your time trying to find images.

 **WHEN THIS STEP IS COMPLETE:** please make a commit with the message "complete step five"